DataDog/hiring-engineers/answers.md

 ### Installing Postman

 Datadog API can be used in variety of ways like writing a script or using commands like curl or wget.
-In this example, Postman was used to create the dashboard.
+In this example, Postman was used to execute the API.

 After [downloading and installing postman](https://www.postman.com/downloads/), Import the Datadog collection into Postman by clicking the option to import [from this page](https://docs.datadoghq.com/getting_started/api/).